vanduc1102/vanduc1102.github.io/_posts/2021-12-19-nodejs-web3-example.md

 tags: [nodejs, web3]
 ---

-This is NodeJS Web3 example

-Register an <https://infura.io/> account, they provides endpoints to access to ETH Node for testing.
+Before we begin, let register an <https://infura.io/> account, they provides endpoints to access to ETH Node for testing.

 Dependencies

 `yarn add web3`

-To create a network instance: You can listen on transactions, events, of the whole chain.
+## To create a network instance: You can listen on transactions, events, of the whole chain.

 ```js
 const Web3 = require('web3');